Policy on Tax Transparency

 3. Implementation of appropriate tax treatments

-The Mitsubishi Estate Group responds appropriately to changes in the tax system and tax administration in each country to ensure appropriate tax treatments.
+The Mitsubishi Estate Group responds appropriately to changes in the tax system and tax administration in each country to ensure appropriate tax treatments and strives to ensure that an appropriate amount of tax is paid while also considering the use of tax incentives within the scope of normal business activities.

 4. Prevention of unfair tax avoidance measures